AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 - :ada:`Arr.all'Size` indicates the size of the actual array :ada:`Arr`.

-In other words, the :ada:`Size` attribute is *not* implicitly deferenced.
+In other words, the :ada:`Size` attribute is *not* implicitly dereferenced.
 In fact, any attribute that could potentially be ambiguous is not implicitly dereferenced.
 Therefore, in those cases, we must explicitly indicate (by using :ada:`.all` or not) how we want to use the attribute.